Mazdul1000/tech-hub-frontend/README.md

 1. Run the application using `npm run dev`.
 2. Access Tech-Hub in your browser at `http://localhost:3000`.
-3.build for production using `npm run build` .
+3. build for production using `npm run build` .

-Feel free to explore the plethora of features offered by Tech-Hub, where crafting your ideal PC is just a click away!
+Feel free to explore.

 ---